5 Questions to Ask Before Building a New Medical Website

 5. What is my content strategy?

 Typically, medical websites include a page about the practice, common conditions, treatment options, and any other important facts that set the practice apart from competitors.
 The content on your site should reflect the practice’s goals and the needs of your target patients.
 It should be written in a way that potential patients will understand; the content should be useful and easily digestible.
+Another best practice is to follow a predefined style guide so that your content remains consistent throughout the site.
+Most importantly, the strategy should consider SEO so that your content is optimized for search engines.

 Get free Advice delivered to your inbox.